Life is a bungy. Jump right in.

-I would love to help you create the life you want and deserve.
+I would love to help you grow in confidence and create the life you want and deserve.

 P.S.
 A few more facts about me that mean faster success for you:

 - I had a fear of numbers and struggled with Maths at school- headache inducing!
 I learned how to “re-train my brain” to approach study and learning better, so that I could pass my Accountancy exams and qualify as a Chartered Accountant.
 This may be something that helps serve you in succeeding in your goals.

-*Creativity is a massive part of my life and I am passionate about helping people tap more into their creative sides to develop their careers or businesses, enhance their lives and feel more fulfilled.
+- Creativity is a massive part of my life and I am passionate about helping people tap more into their creative sides to develop their careers or businesses, enhance their lives and feel more fulfilled.
 When I’m not coaching, I love to act and write.
-For fans of the Vikings TV show, I shared a short scene with Ragnar and Athelstan as a shield-maiden in Season 3, Episode 5 (but blink and you’ll miss me!).
+For fans of the Vikings TV show, I shared a short scene with Ragnar and Athelstan as a shield-maiden in Season 3, Episode 5.
 Also, I’m happy to say that the first draft of my novel is now complete and I’m in the process of editing it.

 Maybe you’d like support and encouragement as you take on a new creative pursuit, or further develop a passion of yours?
 Taking the first step to living a more creative life takes courage, as it requires letting go of certainty- and I’m here to help you on your journey.